Skip to main content

 Complemented Project Type: Watershed Restoration Project

-The Town of Prescott Valley in Yavapai county, AZ developed a Watershed Restoration and Management Project Plan with Reclamation WaterSMART funds to protect base flows in the Upper Verde River sustained by groundwater from the Prescott Active Management Area.
+The Town of Prescott Valley in Yavapai County, AZ developed a Watershed Restoration and Management Project Plan with Reclamation WaterSMART funds to protect base flows in the Upper Verde River sustained by groundwater from the Prescott Active Management Area.
 The watershed is home to the Southwestern Willow Flycatcher and numerous other endangered and species of special significance.
 With the additional NRCS assistance, farmers and ranchers in the priority area will be able to manage vegetation on their arid rangeland to allow precipitation to reach mineral soil and infiltrate into high recharge areas through newly installed erosion control structures, micro-topography land structures.
 In addition to protecting base flows in the river, EQIP funding will help them convert juniper and live oak trees to desirable bunch and short grass communities, make more moisture available to grow forage on range and other agricultural lands, and reduce sediment, nutrient, and pathogen loss and transport in overland water flow.

 Name: Roosevelt Irrigation Water Supply District